 If your student’s college offers a summer orientation experience, encourage your student to attend.
 Some schools require orientation.
 This will be an ideal opportunity for your student to connect with other new students, learn important information, get a feel for the college, and begin to feel like part of the community.
 If the school offers a parent orientation session, you should also try to attend.
 You will learn about expectations, meet other parents, meet key administrators and faculty members, and have a sense of the place where your student will be spending the next several years.

-Encourage your student to begin to connect with his new colleagues.
+Encourage your student to begin to connect with their new colleagues.

-In this age of the internet and social tools such as Facebook, MySpace, chatrooms, blogs, and Twitter, students are more connected than ever.
+In this age of the internet and social tools such as Facebook, Instagram, blogs, text, and Twitter, students are more connected than ever.
 Summer is an ideal opportunity for students to get to know other new freshmen through these tools.
 By the time students go to campus in the fall they have an entire circle of friends.
 Students will probably receive roommate information by mid summer.
-Your student can contact her roommate and begin to decide who will bring what and to make some plans for their room.
+Your student can contact their roommate and begin to decide who will bring what and to make some plans for their room.

 Be patient with your student – and with yourself.